 Now for one of the more famous snacks at Walt Disney World — the Jumbo Turkey Leg.
 Most Disney fans either love them or hate them and they can’t be convinced otherwise.
 And, if you’re in camp “I love Jumbo Turkey Legs” then you better get ready to cough up some cash.
 Currently, you can find the snack at a few different locations, with Disney’s Hollywood Studios being the only park that you won’t be able to chow down on some meat.
 What’s interesting is that the price you’ll pay is pretty different depending on where you are.

 In Magic Kingdom, you can pick up a Turkey Leg at Liberty Square Market after 11AM for $12.49.
 And, this is the cheapest place you’ll find the snack (we know, expensive!).
-Tortuga Tavern and Prince Eric’s Village Market have also sold this snack with a side of chips for $14.49 previously, though both are currently closed.
-Right now, you can snag it at Sleepy Hollow in the evenings.
+Prince Eric’s Village Market sold this snack in the past with a side of chips for $14.49 previously, though this spot is often closed.
+When it is closed, we’ve seen a sign directing guests to grab their Turkey Legs at Gaston’s Tavern instead.
+Gaston’s Tavern has a limited number of turkey legs available with chips for $14.49.

 Over at EPCOT, you’ll find the Turkey Leg at Fife & Drum Tavern in The American Adventure for $13.25.
 And, the most expensive spot to snack on this is in Disney’s Animal Kingdom.
 When it is open, Yak & Yeti Quality Beverages often serves the Turkey Leg with chips for $15.99 (!!).
 So, you have to REALLY love this Disney snack to make it worth the cost.